Scottish Family Party: 2021 Scottish Parliament and 2022 local elections

 The party contested the 2021 Scottish Parliament election.
 They then received 2,734 constituency votes and 16,085 list votes, but won no seats.
 It also contested the 2022 Scottish local elections, fielding 84 candidates and gaining 6,857 first-preference votes (0.4% of the total vote) but again winning no seats.

 2023 Rutherglen by-election and 2024 general election

-Niall Fraser, who had previously stood as an All for Unity candidate at the 2021 Scottish Parliament election, ran as the SFP candidate in the 2023 Rutherglen and Hamilton West by-election.He polled 319 votes (1%), finishing seventh.
+Niall Fraser, who had previously stood as an All for Unity candidate at the 2021 Scottish Parliament election, ran as the SFP candidate in the 2023 Rutherglen and Hamilton West by-election.
+He polled 319 votes (1%), finishing seventh.
+According to Hope not Hate, Fraser "previously claimed he would “brick up” the entrance of a sexual health facility in Glasgow" and "was filmed abusing the then-First Minister Humza Yousaf at a Fringe event, shouting: “F*ck you.
+You are a pestilence on the land.”"

 At the 2024 United Kingdom general election, the party fielded candidates in sixteen constituencies.
 Their best result was in Na h-Eileanan an Iar, finishing seventh with 2.9% of votes cast and beating the Liberal Democrats into eighth place.
 They received 5,425 votes in total, finishing 9th overall in vote share in Scotland.